 The Faculty & Staff Ombuds Office is impartial in all activities while supporting fair processes.
 The office does not take sides in any conflict, dispute or issue.
-Goals will be to help people generate options, connect with existing University resources and help those involved to reach mutually acceptable agreements that are consistent with the mission and policies of the University.
+Its goals are to help empower people to generate options, connect with existing University resources and help those involved to reach outcomes that are consistent with the mission and policies of the University.

 The Faculty & Staff Ombuds avoids involvement in matters where there may be a conflict of interest.
 A conflict of interest occurs when the ombuds’ private interests, real or perceived, supersede or compete with dedication to the neutral and independent role of the Faculty & Staff Ombuds.
 When a conflict of interest exists, the ombuds takes all steps necessary to disclose and/or avoid the conflict.

-The Faculty & Staff Ombuds Office shall be an informal issue and dispute resolution resource.
-It shall not formally investigate, arbitrate, adjudicate or in any other way participate in internal formal process or action.
-Use of the Faculty & Staff Ombuds Office will be voluntary and not a required step in any grievance process or University policy and faculty and staff members shall have the right to consult with the Faculty & Staff Ombuds Office without retaliation.
+The Faculty & Staff Ombuds Office is an informal issue and conflict resolution resource.
+It does not formally investigate, arbitrate, adjudicate or in any other way participate in internal formal processes or actions.
+Use of the Faculty & Staff Ombuds Office is voluntary and not a required step in any grievance process or University policy and faculty and staff members have the right to consult with the Ombuds Office without retaliation.